Reykjanes peninsula - South West Iceland

 Not far from the power plant we find “the Rift” where you can have a unique chance to cross the Eurasian and American continents in just minutes via a walking bridge.
 For a subtle amount you can get a certificate stating that you did cross the two continents for your proof.

 Close to the tiny village of Hafnir, seals can be seen nesting ashore and in august when they shed their fur, they can be seen in great numbers there.

 Passing through the photogenic coastal villages of Hafnir, Sandgerdi and Gardur before reaching Vikingworld, Vikingaheimar is the home of the Viking ship Islendingur (Icelander).

 Built in 1996, Icelander is an exact replica of the famous Gokstad ship, a remarkable archaeological find of an almost completely intact Viking ship, excavated in Norway in 1882.
 Vikingaheimar is also a home to the exhibition The North Atlantic Viking Saga, originally shown at the Smithsonian Institution in Washington.

 Reykjanesbaer is the largest town of the Reykjanes peninsula and was formerly two municipalities known as Keflavik and Njardvik.
 Reykjanesbær's primary functions is service to the inhabitants of the town and to its neighboring villages as to the international airport located in the outskirts of the town.
 Reykjanesbaer also has a rich heritage in sports and is considered by most to be the Mecca of basketball in Iceland.

-From Vikingworld we'll go to the Blue Lagoon to soak in the mineral rich waters of the lagoon.
+It is very popular to visit the Blue Lagoon Geothermal Spa, to soak in the mineral rich waters of the lagoon.
 Others may want to head down to Krisuvik to take a look at the Ogmundarhraun lava field and the geothermal area there with its mud pools and hot springs.